barelyhuman/froutes/README.md

 ### Performace

-Screenshot of `autocannon` benchmarking `/api` from the examples folder
+Screenshot of `autocannon` to benchmark `/api` from the examples folder

 ![GitHub Logo](/docs/perf.png)